Even the whales in Byron Bay are jumping about migrating

 As a visa pathway to Australia, the Significant Investor Stream is one of the best available and processing is given a high priority.

-The temporary 457 visa subclass as well as the permanent Regional Sponsored Migration Scheme (“RSMS”) and the Employer Nomination Scheme (“ENS”) 186/187 subclasses, have undergone a radical overhaul.
+The TSS 482 (like the old 457) visa subclass as well as the permanent Regional Sponsored Migration Scheme (“RSMS”) and the Employer Nomination Scheme (“ENS”) 186/187 subclasses, have undergone a radical overhaul.
 The new 482 visa fills that space with changed criteria.

-Therefore, Clients are now looking closer at potential Visas under the Business Innovation and Investment Program (188/888) and the Business Talent pathways (SC 132 A, 132B) as outlined above.
+Clients are now looking more closely at potential Business Skills Visas and the Business Innovation and Investment Program (188/888) and the Business Talent pathways (SC 132 A, 132B) as outlined above.